zalgonoise/parse/README.md

 The lexer is usually in-sync with a parser (also a state-machine, running in tandem with a lexer), that will consume the items emited by the lexer to build a parse tree.
 The parse tree, as the name implies, is a tree graph data structure that will layout the received tokens with a certain path / structure, with some logic in mind.
 It is finally able to output the processed tree as an output type, configurable by the developer, too.

+## Why generics?

+Generics are great for when there is a solid algorithm that serves for many types, and can be abstracted enough to work without major workarounds; and this approach to a lexer / parser is very straight-forward and yet so simple (the Go way).
+Of course when I refer [Rob Pike](https://github.com/robpike)'s talk about lexers I am aware that the context is parsing text (for templating).
+The *approach with generics* will limit the potential that shines in the original implementation, one way or the other (simply with EOF being a zero value, for example -- zero types should not be used for this).

+But all in all, it was a great exercise to practice using generics.
+Maybe I will just use this library once or twice, maybe it will be actually useful for some.
+I am just in it for the ride. :)

 ## Overview